JuliaDiff/ForwardDiff.jl/doc/source/intro.rst

 One FAD implementation of the package defines the types *GraDual*, *FADHessian* and *FADTensor* to compute the respective first, second and third-order derivatives of functions :math:`f:\mathbb{R}^n\rightarrow\mathbb{R}^m`.
 More specifically, *GraDual* is used for deriving via FAD gradients and Jacobians, *FADHessian* for Hessians and *FADTensor* for tensors, that is derivatives of Hessians.
-Despite its relatively slow speed, the type-based FAD finds its utility in the computation of up to third-order derivatives and, being a well-tested FAD suite itself, in the cross-testing of the other FAD methods.
+Despite its relatively slow speed, type-based FAD finds its utility in the computation of up to third-order derivatives and, being a well-tested FAD suite itself, in the cross-testing of other FAD methods.

 The *GraDual*, *FADHessian* and *FADTensor* types are used internally by the package.
 The user is not required to instantiate them, since the interface operates at a higher level requiring to define the function to be differentiated.